-The Legislature may accept the transfer of unused vacation leave that was accrued during the course of employment with another state agency when an employee transfers employment to the Legislature, if the Clerk or the Secretary, as applicable, approve such transfer of leave.
-Upon such approval, the employee must make arrangements for the transfer of leave through the Clerk or the Secretary, as applicable, and the executive director's office at the time the employee transfers employment to the Legislature.
+The Legislature may accept the transfer of unused vacation leave that was accrued during the course of employment with another state agency when an employee transfers employment to the Legislature.
+The employee must make arrangements for the transfer of leave through the executive director's office at the time the employee transfers employment to the Legislature.